 While he is caught out of position at times, his blazing speed most often makes up for it.
 He provides punch on the power play and chews up 18-23 minutes a game on average.
 He is a crucial piece to the Penguins' championship puzzle.

 A little over ten weeks ago, there was great doubt that Letang would return to this season.
-Now, Penguin fans watch as #58 blazes his way up the ice, playing the style that has endeared him to so many.
+Now, Penguin fans look as #58 blazes his way up the ice, playing the style that has endeared him to so many.
 Now, the dark clouds that once surrounded Letang's future have lifted, hopefully to replaced with the silver glow of another Stanley Cup.

 It is a reminder to all who follow the Letang story that health is precious, and hockey is secondary.
 It is a reminder not to ignore the signals the body sends, as Letang had bouts of nausea and dizziness before his actual stroke.